-- Meters are enforced 8 a.m. to 4 p.m., unless otherwise posted.
+- Visitor parking will be enforced on weekdays, 8 a.m. to 4 p.m., unless otherwise posted.

-- Visitor parking at Beckman Center / Li Ka Shing Center parking lot L-15 is enforced Monday-Friday, 6 a.m. to 6 p.m.
+- Visitor parking at Beckman Center/Li Ka Shing Center Lot (L-15) will be enforced Monday through Friday, 6 a.m. to 6 p.m.

 - Visitor parking at Stanford Redwood City is available on the first floor of the Barron Parking Garage and in SRWC surface lots.
-Visitor spaces are enforced between 8 a.m. and 4 p.m.
-Visit our visitor parking at SRWC webpage to learn more.
+Visitor spaces are enforced 8 a.m. to 4 p.m., Monday through Friday.
+Refer to our visitor parking at SRWC webpage to learn more.